-Orange Preparatory Academy's Parent/Teacher Organization improves opportunities for youth, enhances communication, and increases teamwork between school, students and parents.
+Orange Preparatory Academy of Inquiry and Innovation's Parent/Teacher Organization improves opportunities for youth, enhances communication, and increases teamwork between school, students and parents.
 Meetings are scheduled monthly, and there is a small membership fee.

 WEAPONS AND DANGEROUS INSTRUMENTS